GabrielDWu/GabrielDWu.github.io/about.markdown

 - AI safety
 - philosophy

-This website is currently a <u>work in progress</u>.
+This website is currently a work in progress.
 Hopefully one day it will have a significant number of posts.